 Another organization, American Cinema Editors, is an honorary society for film editors, whose members are allowed to list "A.C.E." after their names in film credits.
 While you'll be years from becoming a member, the society may help you as a beginner through seminars and the student competition that's part of its annual Eddie Awards.

 To start, you'll need to build a video resume of your work.
 You'll also need contacts you've made to get a first job.
 That first job may have nothing to do with editing.
 You may find yourself a production assistant, an animation-editing assistant or an assistant to an editor.

 From there, with contacts, skill and luck, you can work your way up from assistant editor to associate editor and finally film editor.
 Many film editors build a team of assistants to take from film to film, and directors also like to keep using the same editors.
 So building relationships will definitely have a positive impact on your career [source: The Princeton Review].

-For lots more information about film editors and related topics, see the links on the next page.
+For lots more information about film editors and related topics, see the links below.